Wint3rmute/baczek.me/content/cosmic-horror.md

 humans.
 Our morals and values are juxtaposed against a completely indifferent world, which functions in a way incomprehensible to our brains.

-Cosmic horror has fascinated me since childhood, so I'm keeping my humble list of related material on this page.
+Cosmic horror has fascinated me since childhood, especially when mixed together with body horror or biomechanics, so I'm keeping my humble list of related material on this page.

 ### Movies